-- PTA is easily automated, providing a high degree of reproducibility.
+- Easily automated, providing a high degree of reproducibility.

-- PTA allows precise metering of metallic powder feedstocks, resulting in lesser material quantity used compared to other welding processes.
+- Allows precise metering of metallic powder feedstocks, resulting in lesser material quantity used.

-- PTA permits precise control of important weld parameters (i.e. powder feed rates, gas flow rates, amperage, voltage, and heat input), ensuring consistency from lot to lot.
-Controlled heat input ensures weld dilutions that can be controlled from 5-7%.
+- Precise control of weld parameters (i.e. powder feed rates, gas flow rates, amperage, voltage, and heat input), ensuring consistency.

-- PTA produces alloy deposits that are tougher and more corrosion resistant then counterparts laid down by GTAW or OFW processes.
-Weld deposits are characterized by very low levels of inclusions, oxides, and discontinuities.
+- Produces alloy deposits that are tougher and more corrosion resistant than counterparts laid down by GTAW or OFW processes.

-- PTA produces smooth deposits that significantly reduce required post weld machining.
+- Produces smooth deposits that significantly reduce required post weld machining.

-- PTA parameters can be adjusted to provide a variety of deposits in thicknesses from 1.2 to 2.5 mm (0.05 to 0.10 in.) or higher.
-These can be deposited by a single pass at a rate of 1 kg/h up to 13 kg/h depending upon torch, powder and application.
+- Variety of deposits in thicknesses from 1.2 - 2.5 mm (0.05 - 0.10 in.) or higher.
+Can be deposited by a single pass at a rate of 1 kg/h up to 13 kg/h depending upon torch, powder and application.